LovelyAndy/add-media/README.md

 # add-media
 This is a self-contained parent + child component combination.
-Currently do not need to upload anything or deal with any databases.
+Not meant to upload anything or deal with any databases on it's own.

 **Child component (UploadMediaFiles)**